Are All Sins Equal? What Judaism, Christianity, and Islam Teach

 Key takeaways

-• Islam has the most explicit taxonomy, dividing sins into major (kabā'ir) and minor (ṣaghā'ir) categories with detailed scholarly lists.
+• Islam has the most explicit formal taxonomy, dividing sins into major (kabā'ir) and minor (ṣaghā'ir) categories with different atonement requirements.

 FAQs